zypher-game/docs/content/mining/overview.md

 <img src="../arch.jpg" alt="Architecture" width="100%"/>

-Here is an explanation of the complete workflow, from players to miners in the PoZK network.
+Here is an explanation of the complete workflow, from players to miners in the Mining Network.

 <img src="../workflow.jpg" alt="Workflow" width="100%"/>

 ## Build a prover
-How to build a prover for game and use PoZK network.
+How to build a prover for game and use mining network.
 [More →](../prover)

 ## Become a miner
 How to become a miner and earn rewards.
 [More →](../miner)